 The fire protected area comprises national parks, state forest and protected public land.
 It also includes some private land within 1.5 kilometres of these areas.

-The prohibited period for national park, state forest and protected public land is all year round.
+The prohibited period (fire restriction dates) for national park, state forest and protected public land can apply all year round.
 The prohibited period for private land within the fire protected area is generally the time of year when risk of bushfire ignitions is higher – usually between November and April.

 The new regulations changed the existing regulatory system by: